Data in Wonderland

 Preface

-Narrative and story can enhance others’ understanding of data, offering meaning and insights as communicated in numbers and words, or in graphical encodings.
+With audience and purpose defined, narrative and story can enhance others’ understanding of data, offering meaning and insights as communicated in numbers and words, or in graphical encodings.
 Carefully combined, narratives, data analyses, and visuals can help enable change:

 Audience and assumed background